About

 The real Pilgrimage Route.

 The Trial-Run is in preparation for the real Pilgrimage.
-I’m thinking of follow the route of Camino de Santiago
+I’m thinking of follow the route of Camino de Santiago.

 It’s a very well known Pilgrimage route, which has its advantages, such as hostels and other accommodations.

-Haarlem is a common starting point of the Pilgrimage, according to Wikipedia .
+Starting from my parents home near Alkmaar in North-Holland, walking toward Haarlem.
+Haarlem is a common starting point of the Pilgrimage, according to “Routes in Belgium and the Netherlands” on Wikipedia.

-The “French Way” is the easiest route and I don’t think I can take a difficult route on my first try.
+(or “French Way”), The “French Way” is the easiest route and I don’t think I can take a difficult route on my first try.

-Seeing as the route is difficult enough as is!
+As the route is difficult enough as-is!

 Quick Pilgrimage Route Calculation